Get insights into your deployments

 Change failure rate

 The failure or rollback rate in percentage for deployments.
 Derived by dividing the failed/rollback deployments by the total number of deployments.
 Failed deployments are those Argo CD deployments that lead to a sync state of Degraded.
 The X-axis charts the time based on the granularity, and the Y-axis charts the failure rate.
-The number shown on the top right is the average failure rate based on granularity.
+The number shown on the top right is the average failure rate based on granularity, and therefore may not be equal to the Total Failure Rate.

 Lead Time for Changes